-Melissa Wu is in 11th grade and has been studying with Lisa Emenheiser Sarratt for 5 years.
-Melissa has been a prizewinner in many competitions; she received first prize in the Alexandria Host James Bland Competition and Alternate in the MTNA Senior Performance Duet Competition with her duet partner Hana Wang.
-She was also awarded second place in the American Protégé International Competition of Romantic Music and will perform at Carnegie Hall in April 2021.
-Melissa was also accepted to the 2020 Summer Residential Governor's School for Visual and Performing Arts.
+Melissa Wu is a senior and has been studying with Lisa Emenheiser Sarratt for 6 years.
+Melissa has been a prizewinner in many competitions; most recently, she won first place in the WMTA Specialty Competition.
+She received first prize in the Alexandria Host James Bland Competition and Alternate in the MTNA Senior Performance Duet Competition with her duet partner Hana Wang.
+Melissa was also awarded second place in the American Protégé International Competition of Romantic Music and was accepted to the 2020 Summer Residential Governor's School for Visual and Performing Arts.
 She has been awarded many prizes in other competitions such as the Steinway Washington Piano Competition, NVMTA Concerto Competition, Knabe Young Artist Piano Competition, NVMTA Achievement Awards, VMTA District and State Auditions, MSMTA Gottlieb Competition, WMTA Bach Tselentis Competition, WMTA Specialty Music of the Americas Competition, and James Bland Music Competition.
 She has been awarded Honor’s for events such as NVMTA Judged Recitals, WMTA Judged Recitals, and NVMTA Sonata Festivals.
+She also volunteers with the Tacy Foundation, sharing her love for piano music with senior residents.
 Outside of piano, Melissa enjoys learning about computer science, international affairs, and Chinese culture through her extracurricular activities.
 She is also a part of student government and enjoys serving the school community by fundraising and planning events.

-Sophia Go is in 10th grade and has been studying the piano for ten years.
-She is looking forward to her third year of musical instruction and development with Ms. Sarratt.
+Sophia Go is in 11th grade and has been studying the piano for eleven years.
+She is looking forward to her fourth year of musical instruction and development with Ms. Sarratt.
 Sophia won the VMTA District Audition and was the Alternate in the VMTA State Audition in 2019.
 She was selected as the "Best Performance of a French Work" in the Steinway Competition in 2019 and performed at the Embassy of France and has received awards and honors at various WMTA, MSMTA, and NVMTA competitions and judged recitals.
 Sophia also plays the violin and has been part of the American Youth Philharmonic Orchestras since 6th grade.
 She had the honor of performing as a soloist with the AYCO in 2019 as the concerto competition winner for the year.
 Sophia also serves as an accompanist and performs in chamber groups with friends and family.
-This summer, Sophia participated in the NSO Summer Music Institute and produced a video of the first movement of the Vaughan Williams Piano Quintet in C minor.
+In 2020, Sophia participated in the NSO Summer Music Institute and produced a video of the first movement of the Vaughan Williams Piano Quintet in C minor.
+Sophia also participated in the NSO Youth Fellows Chamber Program for 2020-2021 and recorded the Poulenc Sextet for Piano and Woodwind Quintet.
 Sophia regularly shares music with the elderly at retirement communities and nursing homes through her church and the Tacy Foundation.
-Apart from her studies and music, Sophia is a part of her high school track team and enjoys spending time with her new puppy.
+Apart from her studies and music, Sophia is a part of her high school Policy Debate team and enjoys hiking with her family and playing with her dog.